landerpogiii3/consul-cluster-terraform/README.md

 **key_name**:			This will be the name of my SSH key.
 I have set this to dimacaliSingaporeKeyPair.
 Note that this must also be consistent with the Key-Pair module.

 **public_ip**:			Whether the EC2 instances should have public IP.
 This is set to true so that I can SSH into the instances directly.

+When applied, this will create consul_clients number of Consul Clients and consul_servers number of Consul Servers.
+To configure the cluster, Servers and Clients must be configured accordingly.
+This can be done using user_data input but for some reason, I’m having difficulty bootstrapping the commands with my config.
+For now, I configured the cluster manually through SSH.
+The commands are documented in a sh file though.

+The cluster was configured this way:

+## Server ##

+The consul was installed through the following commands:

+Add the HashiCorp GPG key

+    curl --fail --silent --show-error –location https://apt.releases.hashicorp.com/gpg | gpg --dearmor | sudo dd of=/usr/share/keyrings/hashicorp-archive-keyring.gpg

+Add the official HashiCorp Linux repository.

+    echo "deb [arch=amd64 signed-by=/usr/share/keyrings/hashicorp-archive-keyring.gpg] https://apt.releases.hashicorp.com $(lsb_release -cs) main" | sudo tee -a /etc/apt/sources.list.d/hashicorp.list

+Update

+    sudo apt update

+Install the latest version of Consul.
+Use –y to automatically respond yes to prompts

+    sudo apt install consul -y

+Verify the installation

+    consul –v